HathorNetwork/rfcs/text/0001-rfc-process.md

 * Discourage unactionable or vague RFCs
 * Ensure that all serious RFCs are considered equally
-* Give confidence to those with a stake in Rust's development that they understand why new features are being merged
+* Give confidence to those with a stake in Hathor's development that they understand why new features are being merged

 As an alternative alternative, we could adopt an even stricter RFC process than the one proposed here.
 If desired, we should likely look to Python's [PEP] process for inspiration.